Add recipients to forms

 - Start typing a recipient name into the search field and select it when it appears.

-- Type two spaces to view a list of options and select a recipient from the list.
+- Type two spaces to view a list of all existing options and select a recipient from the list.

-- If you want to limit your search to a specific recipient type, click the Recipients drop-down list to select a type, start typing a recipient name into the search field, and then select it when it appears.
+- If you want to limit your search to a specific type of recipient, click the drop-down list under Recipient to select a type.
+Available types include: All, Users, Groups, Dynamic Teams, and Devices.

 If you want to count responses, you can select the Count Responses check box, organize the recipients into groups, and specify a fill count for each group.
 For more information about this option, see Specify response counts.